peertecho/example-pear-react-corestore-js/README.md

 # Overview
-- Example of Pear desktop app with Javascript + React + Hyperswarm + Hypercore
+- Example of Pear desktop app with Javascript + React + Hyperswarm + Corestore
 - Multiple app instances can run concurrently (same machine or different machines) to connect and replicate messages